tosc/vim/README.md

 * Make tags project specific.
 Currently language specific.
 * Rename repo to something more fitting, ex dotfiles.
 * Improve my gitstatusline.
 Use vimproc or dispatch to refresh it more often.
+* Look at neobundle to make installation easier.

 * Turn all my external helpers into one big one with easy ways to increase functionality.
 	Have my helper in a terminal.
 Keybinding in vim builds and runs in that terminal and shows all output there.